What is Conversational Conversion Optimization?

 - Achieving a particular number of turns in a conversation

-There is relative variety in the kinds of goals you can establish in conversation conversion optimization.
+There is relative variety in the kinds of goals you can establish in conversational conversion optimization.
 This reflects the flexibility of conversational experiences overall, particularly when powered by AI.
 When we have conversations with other people (or brand representatives), we open more possibilities than we can often anticipate, and unexpected turns in conversations are for the most part what makes them enjoyable.
 Where AI is able to provide a dynamic conversational experience and then also optimize it, both brands and consumers win.

-Understanding Conversation Conversion Optimization’s AI-Driven Capabilities
+Understanding Conversational Conversion Optimization’s AI-Driven Capabilities

-Conversation Conversion Optimization leverages different capabilities to achieve these best aggregate results for brands and consumers.
+Conversational Conversion Optimization leverages different capabilities to achieve these best aggregate results for brands and consumers.
 These include weighting between goals, personalization based on known information about users and degrees of confidence to temper or exaggerate the way in which conversations are optimized depending on historical data.

 Weighting: If you have multiple goals, you can apply weighting between them.
 This means that if different goals are not of equal value, the conversation can be optimized to the expected outcome.
 So, while a high value goal (like completing a purchase) doesn’t seem like it can be achieved, less valuable but still relevant goals (like capturing an email) can be focused on to maximize predictable returns.